A Roadside Stand by Robert Frost – Complete Poem Explanation | Summary & Analysis

 👉 Cars usually stop for selfish reasons like asking directions or turning around, not to help villagers.

 Q14.
-What disturbing thought comes to the poet’s mind?
+According to the poem “A Roadside Stand” by Robert Frost, what disturbing thought comes to the poet’s mind?

 👉 He sometimes feels that ending villagers’ suffering instantly would be a relief, but later rejects this thought.